-The Department usually admits students only to the master's program because of the diversity of entering students' backgrounds.
+The school admits students only to the master's program because of the diversity of entering students' backgrounds.
 Demonstrated excellence is required in coursework and examinations before a student is allowed to enter the doctoral program.
 Admission of students with previous graduate coursework or master's degrees from other institutions will be considered on an individual basis.

-Regular admission to advanced standing requires (1) obtaining a minimum GPA of 3.0 on the 26 hours of core courses; (2) obtaining a minimum GPA of 3.5 in at least 30 hours of graduates courses taken at USM including the core courses and research; and (3) passing all three sections of the written comprehensive examination.
-In addition, a student's transcript must show no more than 2 "C"s and no grade lower than a "C" in the core courses.
+Regular admission to advanced standing requires (1) obtaining a minimum GPA of 3.0 on the 26 hours of core courses; (2) obtaining a minimum GPA of 3.5 in at least 30 hours of graduates courses taken at USM including the core courses and research; and (3) passing all three sections of the written comprehensive

+Science & Technology Polymers&HighPerformance examination.
+In addition, a student's transcript must show no more than two grades lower than a "B" in the first 26 hours of core courses.
 There is no option for conditional admission for advanced study.